 Active as both a scholar and performer, Peter Bennett teaches in the Musicology and Historical Performance Practice programs at CWRU.
 A scholar of early-modern France – focusing in particular on the intersection of music, religion, and politics in Louis XIII’s Paris – he has also long been active as a harpsichordist and organist, in Europe (where he studied) and the USA.

 Musicology.
 Bennett holds degrees from Cambridge (B.A./M.A, Natural Sciences), King’s College, London (M.Mus.), and Oxford (D.Phil), and was appointed to the CWRU faculty in 2005.
-In 2015-16 he was the recipient of a year-long Le STUDIUM research fellowship at the Centre d’Etudes Supérieures de la Renaissance, Tours, France, where he worked on the interaction of humanist and biblical influences in Louis XIII’s ceremonial entrées (1610-43).
-As a culmination of the year he also organized an international conference at the CESR (Sacred/Secular Intersections in Early-Modern European Ceremonial: Text, Music, Image, and Power – http://www.lestudium-ias.com/event/sacredsecular-intersections-early-modern-european-ceremonial) and is currently editing the proceedings for publication with Classiques Garnier.
-Other recent publications include “Hearing King David in Early Modern France: Politics, Prayer, and Louis XIII’s Musique de la Chambre” (Journal of the American Musicological Society, Spring, 2016) and a co-authored chapter with Georgia Cowart in The Cambridge Companion to French Music (Cambridge University Press, 2015): he has also published in the Revue de Musicologie and Early Music, and his book Sacred repertories in Paris under Louis XIII (2009) appeared in the Royal Musical Association Monograph series.
+His recent publications include “Hearing King David in Early Modern France: Politics, Prayer, and Louis XIII’s Musique de la Chambre” (Journal of the American Musicological Society, Spring, 2016) and a co-authored chapter with Georgia Cowart in The Cambridge Companion to French Music (Cambridge University Press, 2015): he has also published in the Revue de Musicologie and Early Music, and his first book, Sacred repertories in Paris under Louis XIII (Ashgate, 2009), appeared in the Royal Musical Association Monograph series.
 In 2015-16 he was a Le Studium Fellow at the Centre d’Études Supérieures de la Renaissance, Tours, where he organized an international conference on early-modern ceremonial (http://www.lestudium-ias.com/event/sacredsecular-intersections-early-modern-european-ceremonial).
-He is also the editor (with Bernard Dompnier) of Cérémonial politique et cérémonial religieux dans l’Europe modern: Échanges et métissages (forthcoming with Classiques Garnier in 2019), and his current book project, Sounding the liturgy in Early Modern France: Music and Power at the French Court, 1570-1643), and a number of text and music editions for the Centre de Musique Baroque de Versailles.
+He is also the editor (with Bernard Dompnier) of Cérémonial politique et cérémonial religieux dans l’Europe modern: Échanges et métissages (forthcoming with Classiques Garnier in 2019), and his current book project, Sounding the liturgy in Early Modern France: Music and Power at the Court of Louis XIII, will appear with Cambridge University Press in 2020.